msridhar/NullAway-wiki/Error-Messages.md

     requiresFoo()
   }

-  //class field "foo" is not non-null at call site of "requiresFoo", hence the above error will be reported. void test3(){
+  //class field "foo" is potentially null at call site of "requiresFoo", hence the above error will be reported. void test3(){
     requiresFoo()
   }
 }
 ```

+To fix this error, either make sure `foo` is non-null at call site of `requiresFoo`.

 ### empty @RequiresNonnull/@EnsuresNonnull is the default precondition for every method, please remove it
 Empty `@RequiresNonnull` and `@EnsuresNonnull` is the default type for all methods.
 Therefore we report an error on such cases to keep the code simple.